thedevdojo/static/README.md

 │   │   ├── index.html
 ```

-With a structure like the one above, your new site will have the following routes available:
+Your new site will have the following routes available:

 ```
 http://localhost:3000